Home > Coffee Drinks > Types of Coffee Drinks: 26 Coffees Explained

 The name of the americano is believed to have originated in the Second World War when Italians observed U.S. soldiers diluting their espresso to make it go further.

 To create an americano, a shot of espresso should be poured into a large cup before it is filled with hot water.
+Want to know how it compares to a regular black coffee?
+Read our americano vs black coffee guide.

 Long Black